 The ESP8266-12E (F) module has the specifications provided by AI-Thinker.

 All ports (I/O pins) of ESP8266-12E (F) are soldered out.
-GPIO headers of the board are supplied separately.
+GPIO headers of the development board are supplied separately.
 The step between the headers is 2.54 mm.
 The pin placement sequence is the same as the pin placement sequence on the ESP826612E (F).

 Demonstration software (IoT-devices Test Tools) is pre-loaded on the ESP8266 module to quick-test and demonstrate main technical functionality of the board.
 This software starts in 10 seconds after power is applied.